-Identity, difference and disability – implications for community development
+4. Identity, difference and disability – implications for community development LO2

-Intersectionality: how disability interacts with other facets of social lives (focus on ethnicity and gender).
+5. Intersectionality: how disability interacts with other facets of social lives (focus on ethnicity and gender).
+LO2

-Disability and community development – how understanding of disability articulates with varying social cultural norms
+7. Disability and community development – how understanding of disability articulates with varying social cultural norms LO3

-Researching disability: Using appropriate theoretical concepts and emancipatory methods.
+8. Researching disability (focusing on the experiences of disabled people): Using appropriate theoretical concepts and emancipatory methods.
+LO3

 On successful completion of this module students will be able to:

-Articulate a historical perspective of the development of disability movement within wider rights movement/discourses.
+1. Articulate an understanding of a historical perspective of the development of disability movement within wider rights movement/discourses.
+(LO1)

-Discuss the key issues and current debates on disability and welfare policy focusing on inclusion and exclusion discourses.
+2. Demonstrate an understanding of the key issues and current debates on disability and welfare policy focusing on inclusion and exclusion discourses.
+(LO2)

-Analyse the complex experiences of disabled people and the impact it has on their lives & society, particularly how disability interacts with gender and ethnicity.
+3. Analyse the complex experiences of disabled people and the impact it has on their lives & society, particularly how disability interacts with gender and ethnicity.
+(LO3)

-The module will be assessed by producing two pieces of written work, one essay (1500 words) and one case study (1500 words) both weighting 50% of total marks.
-The first assignment will be an essay drawn from a given list of topics which will test students understanding of the concepts, issues and debates relating to disability.
-The second piece of work is a case study focusing on the experiences of a particular disability.
+The module will be assessed by producing one piece of work (workbook 3000 words).
 This will give students an opportunity to reflect on their academic learning.
 Credit will be given for being able to blend an understanding of real life experiences with academic and theoretical considerations.
-The word limit excludes bibliography and references.
+The word limit excludes bibliography and references

 Ahmad, W. I. U. (eds) 2000: Ethnicity, Disability and Chronic Illness, Buckingham: Buckingham.